T2L/ansible-role-solr/README.md

 Installs Apache Solr 5+ on Ubuntu LTS.

-## What is so special about this Java role
+## What is so special about this Apache Solr role

 - Fast downloads: tries to download Solr from the closest mirror (works for latest releases only), fallback to archive
 - Verification of the integrity of the files